AdobeDocs/experience-manager-cloud-service.en/help/headless/graphql-api/graphiql-ide.md

 As when publishing, once you have selected your persisted query from the list (left panel) you can use the **Unpublish** action.

-This will deactivate the query from either your **Publish** environment (for example, `dev-publish`), or your **Preview** environment.
+This will deactivate the query from the environment you select; either your **Publish** environment, or your **Preview** environment.

+>[!NOTE]
+>
-You should also ensure that you have made the necessary changes to your client application - to avoid potential issues.
+>You should also ensure that you have made the necessary changes to your client application - to avoid potential issues.

 ## Copy URL to directly access the query {#copy-url}